Fields of Practice

 Professor: Cheryl Buchert

-Since 1979, the Immigration Clinic of the Stuart H. Smith Law Clinic and Center for Social Justice has represented non-citizens before the U.S. Department of Justice Immigration Courts and the Board of Immigration Appeals as well as the U.S. Department of Homeland Security.
-We also represent people before the federal circuit courts of appeals and the federal district courts on various issues.
+Since 1979, the Immigration Clinic of the Stuart H. Smith Law Clinic and Center for Social Justice has represented non-citizens before the U.S. Department of Justice Immigration Courts, the Board of Immigration Appeals, the U.S. Department of Homeland Security and federal courts.

-The Immigration Clinic's clients come from all over the world seeking protection in the form of asylum, withholding of removal and the relief under the U.N.
+The Immigration Section's clients come from all over the world seeking protection in the forms of asylum, withholding of removal and the relief under the U.N.
 Convention Against Torture.
-We also assist people who are long term residents, victims of crimes, trafficking and/or domestic violence, and minors who were abused, neglected or abandoned by their parent to obtain immigration relief.
+We also assist people who are long term residents, survivors of serious crimes, trafficking and domestic violence, and youth and minors who were abused, neglected or abandoned by their parent.

-In addition to client representation, the Immigration Clinic conducts a bi-monthly “Know Your Rights” immigration legal orientation program and consultation at Luke’s House, a community based health clinic located in Central City of the City of New Orleans.
+In addition to direct client representation, the Immigration Section engages with the local community such as conducting a bi-monthly “Know Your Rights” immigration legal orientation program and consultation at Luke’s House, a community based health clinic located in Central City of the City of New Orleans.